Restoring Hebrew Diacritics Without a Dictionary: Introduction

 One possible way to overcome this problem is by adding diacritics to undotted text, or \emph{dotting}, implemented using data-driven algorithms trained on dotted text.
 Obtaining such data is not trivial, even given correct pronunciation: the standard Tiberian diacritic system contains several sets of identically-vocalized forms, so while most Hebrew speakers easily read dotted text, they are unable to produce it.
 Moreover, the process of manually adding diacritics in either handwritten script or through digital input devices is mechanically cumbersome.
 Thus, the overwhelming majority of modern Hebrew text is undotted, and manually dotting it requires expertise.
 The resulting scarcity of available dotted text in modern Hebrew contrasts with Biblical and Rabbinical texts which, while dotted, manifest a very different language register.
-This state of affairs allows individuals and companies to offer dotting as paid services, either by experts or automatically, e.g.~the Morfix engine by Melingo.\footnote{\url{https://nakdan.morfix.co.il/}}
+This state of affairs allows individuals and companies to offer dotting as paid services, either by experts or automatically, e.g.~the Morfix engine by Melingo.\footnote{\url{https://nakdan.morfix.co.il/}} Such usage practices also force a disconnect in the NLP pipeline, requiring an API call into an external service whose parameters cannot be updated.

 Existing computational approaches to dotting are manifested as complex, multi-resourced systems which perform morphological analysis on the undotted text and look undotted words up in hand-crafted dictionaries as part of the dotting process.
 Dicta's Nakdan~\cite{shmidman-etal-2020-nakdan}, the current state-of-the-art, applies such methods in addition to applying multiple neural networks over different levels of the text, requiring manual annotation not only for dotting but also for morphology.
 Among the resources it uses are a diacritized corpus of ~3M tokens and a POS-tagged corpus of ~300K tokens.
 Training the model takes several weeks.\footnote{Private communication.}